 abcmaddidx.tcl.
 This reads the PostScript output from abcm2ps and adds an index to it, by extracting all the title lines.

 - To produce the html index to the

-session tunebook, I used Henrik Norbeck's ABCMus utility (see above), which has a "Make List/Index/etc" option in the File menu.
+session tunebook, and the equivalent CSV version, I used Henrik Norbeck's ABCMus utility (see above), which has a "Make List/Index/etc" option in the File menu.

 - To produce the "Cheat sheet", with the first couple of bars of each tune, I have a simple batch script (below) that concatenates all the abc files into one.

 I then use EasyABC (see above) to sort this into alphabetic title order.
 I then use the ABCEditor utility (see above) which

 reads an ABC file and creates another (much smaller) ABC file from it.
 The parameters I use

 for the A4 portrait version are 2 columns, 9 characters and

 15 lines of music per page.
 A5P is 1 column, 9 characters and 8 lines.
 A5L is 2 columns, 9 characters and 7 lines.